NEW POSITIVE ACTION STRATEGY & FUNDING

 To create your profile, please log into https://www.cybergrants.com/viiv/momentum

-Please do not email applications to ViiV Healthcare or Positive Action staff members or Positive Action mailboxes, use this link https://www.cybergrants.com/viiv/momentum as narrative application won’t be considered.
+Please do not email the narrative proposal to ViiV Healthcare or Positive Action staff members or Positive Action mailboxes, use this link https://www.cybergrants.com/viiv/momentum as narrative application won’t be considered.

 Community Emergency Response Fund

 ViiV Healthcare’s COVID19 Community Emergency Response Fund supported community-based organisations in their work to address the specific challenges that have arisen for people living with HIV or affected by HIV as a result of the COVID-19 pandemic.

 Proposals were received in the following thematic areas: